Bake Off: The Professionals 2020 contestants and results so far

 Bake Off spoilers!

-In tonight's third episode, the competition gets tougher as the teams face chocolate week and are pushed to their limits with a secret never-before-seen challenge.
-For the firework-themed showpiece challenge, the teams must construct explosive chocolate showpieces, along with chocolate entremets, and include a moving part.
+In the next episode (June 23), the five remaining teams in the second heat face two more tough challenges.
+In the first challenge, the teams must produce two different types of desserts - layered vegetable cake slices and tomato shaped desserts, which must taste of anything but.
+They must make 24 perfect and identical items of each pastry in just three and a half hours.

-Which three teams will soar into the next round, and who will leave the competition?
+In the second challenge for their showpiece, the teams are tasked with creating an allotment-themed pièce montée with a basket made from at least 160 choux buns, filled with everything you might find at an allotment, all made from sugar.

-Whose patisserie journey will continue and whose will come to an end this week?
+Which teams will impress the judges and stay in the competition, and who will be leaving the competition?